kaltura/developer-platform-docs/documentation/Introduction-to-Kaltura-Media-Services/How-do-I-use-the-Kaltura-API.md

+---
 layout: page
-title: Get Started with Kaltura VPaaS
+title: How do I use the Kaltura API?
 weight: 101

-# Getting Started
+---

+# How do I use the Kaltura API?

 This guide will enable you to quickly get started building your own media experiences and exploring the platform’s basic capabilities.
 The following topics are